hyurl/sfn/docs/v06x/en-US/service.md

 framework gives, SFN provides the simplest however efficient development scheme of distributed service.
-During the development process, you will scarcely notice that you're working on a distributed system, every development task could be done on a single machine, and when deploy, it is very easy to separate services, to run them across networks.
+During the development process, you will scarcely notice that you're working on a distributed system, every development task could be done on a single machine, and when deployed, it is very easy to separate services, to run them across networks.

 ## Create a New Service

-Write a new service file, store it under `src/services/` directory, ensure the filename consists with the variable name under the namespace.
+Write a new service file, store it under `src/services/` directory, ensure the filename consists of the variable name under the namespace.
 Let's look at this simple cache service example bellow.

 (NOTE: `ModuleProxy` is a global interface from Alar framework, no need to